Activism advice to Liberal Democrat members and supporters

 Conventional door-to-door canvassing, voter ID etc;

-Delivery of any print materials due to the Government announcement on 23.03.20 that all citizens should stay at home unless they are on essential business;
+Delivery of any print materials using members and volunteers due to the Government announcement on 23.03.20 that all citizens should stay at home unless they are on essential business;

 In-person party meetings – in line with social distancing requirements these should be moved to online meetings with measures in place to enable those self-isolating to participate.
 An online video conferencing tool like Zoom is free for small-scale use.
 For advice on moving party activities to online channels, and the opportunity to share best practice, please go to the Lib Dem Digital Campaigning Forum on Facebook.